PSC postpones NY American Water rate hike

 The move postpones the hikes until Jan.
 1 and provides a measure of relief to the more than 120,000 water customers served by the company in Nassau districts centered around Lynbrook, Merrick and Sea Cliff.
 Most of the charges and rate increases were scheduled to take effect earlier this year, but were postponed in light of the COVID-19 pandemic until September.

-The last in a series of four-year rate hikes scheduled to begin Monday is now postponed as is a system improvement charge, and a separate surcharge to reconcile revenues and property taxes.
+The last in a series of four-year rate hikes scheduled to begin Monday is now postponed, as is a system improvement charge, as well as a separate surcharge to reconcile revenues and property taxes.
 The commission's order includes a make-whole provision allowing the water company to recoup revenue amounts it would otherwise have collected during the period.

 In approving the Merrick-based water company's request, the commission's order cited the "tremendous impact on the state’s economy generally and New Yorkers’ individual ability to meet ongoing financial obligations."